Psychology 2A PSYCH2010

 Students at the end of this course will be equipped with skills and knowledge to:

-■ Summarise a broad range of psychological theories and research findings in each core topic; cognitive psychology, developmental, perception, research planning, design, and statistical analysis, using concrete examples from the British Psychological Society core strands.
+■ Summarise a broad range of psychological theories and research findings in each core topic; cognitive psychology, developmental, individual differences, research planning, design, and statistical analysis, using concrete examples from the British Psychological Society core strands.

 ■ Critically evaluate theories in psychology in terms of their internal coherence and methodological underpinnings with reference to fundamental aspects of psychological research.